amminer/ansifier/README.md

 ## 📦 Installation <a name = "installation"></a>

-This package is on PyPi!
-Simply `pip install ansifier` and you should be good to go.
+This package is on PyPi - my first ever! `pip install ansifier` and you should be good to go.

-You're also more than welcome to clone or download the source, which includes development environment stuff such as tests and build configuration, if that suits your needs.
-The development environment assumes that you're running linux, and that your python is python3.

 ## 🕹️ Usage <a name="usage"></a>

 `python -m ansifier` exposes a command-line interface.
 The CLI takes an extensive array of arguments which are pretty thoroughly documented in the --help output.
-More detailed external documentation is in the works, but for now this should be plenty to get anyone up and running.

 To use `ansifier` programatically, you can `from `ansifier` import ImageFilePrinter`.
-More detailed external documentation is in the works, but for now take a look at the docstrings of the `ImageFilePrinter` class for a comprehensive explanation of how the class is intended to be used, and how you might hack it up in ways that are only somewhat intended.
+Take a look at the docstring of the `ImageFilePrinter` class for how the class is intended to be used, and how you might hack it up in ways that are only somewhat intended.

 The CLI takes one argument for each parameter that `ImageFilePrinter.\_\_init\_\_` takes,